James Joseph Sylvester: Biography

 On his return to England, he was hired in 1844 by the Equity and Law Life Assurance Society for which he developed successful actuarial models and served as de facto CEO, a position that required a law degree.
 As a result, he studied for the Bar, meeting a fellow British mathematician studying law, Arthur Cayley, with whom he made significant contributions to invariant theory and also matrix theory during a long collaboration.
 He did not obtain a position teaching university mathematics until 1855, when he was appointed professor of mathematics at the Royal Military Academy, Woolwich, from which he retired in 1869, because the compulsory retirement age was 55.
 The Woolwich academy initially refused to pay Sylvester his full pension, and only relented after a prolonged public controversy, during which Sylvester took his case to the letters page of The Times.

 One of Sylvester's lifelong passions was for poetry; he read and translated works from the original French, German, Italian, Latin and Greek, and many of his mathematical papers contain illustrative quotes from classical poetry.
 Following his early retirement, Sylvester published a book entitled The Laws of Verse in which he attempted to codify a set of laws for prosody in poetry.

-In 1872, he finally received his B.A. and M.A. from Cambridge, having been denied the degrees due to his being a Jew.
+In 1861 Sylvester was elected an honorary member of the Manchester Literary and Philosophical Society and in 1872, he finally received his B.A. and M.A. from Cambridge, having been denied the degrees due to his being a Jew.

 In 1876 Sylvester again crossed the Atlantic Ocean to become the inaugural professor of mathematics at the new Johns Hopkins University in Baltimore, Maryland.
 His salary was $5,000 (quite generous for the time), which he demanded be paid in gold.
 After negotiation, agreement was reached on a salary that was not paid in gold.

 In 1877, he was elected as a member to the American Philosophical Society.

 In 1878 he founded the American Journal of Mathematics.
-The only other mathematical journal in the US at that time was the Analyst, which eventually became the Annals of Mathematics.
+The only other mathematical journal in the US at that time was The Analyst, which eventually became the Annals of Mathematics.

+Also in 1878, Christine Ladd-Franklin was accepted into Johns Hopkins University with his help.
+He remembered some of Ladd's earlier works in the Educational Times.
+Ladd's application for a fellowship was signed "C. Ladd", and the university offered her the position without realizing she was a woman.
+When they did realise her gender, the board tried to revoke the offer, but Sylvester insisted that Ladd should be his student, and so she was.
+She held a fellowship at Johns Hopkins University for three years, but the trustees did not allow her name to be printed in circulars with those of other fellows, for fear of setting a precedent.
+Furthermore, dissension over her continued presence forced one of the original trustees to resign.